National Story Telling, Festival Day 1

 We started our morning by sleeping through the alarm, but we we able to get out nearly on time regardless.
 As we drove to our first day of story telling I was looking forward to hearing Kathryn Tucker Windham.
 She is the only story teller I was previously familiar with.
 I heard her tell ghost stories at Calico Fort, an art festival in Fort Deposit, AL when I was a child.

 As we drove along the road into Jonesborough we passed a man driving a red truck.
 He was wearing a straw hat and eating what looked like a breakfast biscuit.
 He pinched off a piece for his dog, a happy, energetic mutt.
 After they were done eating he sped up a little and then he passed us.
 It was easy to appreciate small things like this and the mountain view with faint fog lifting over the river as we eased on in to town.
-We were glad that we had arrived early to check things out the day before, but the crowds were well managed not so bad as I feared.
+We were glad that we arrived early to check things out the day before.
 The streets were closed to vehicle traffic and open to walkers, official golf carts and handicapped scooters.
 Around every corner there was a beautiful home or church and a bake sale.

 I enjoyed every story teller that I heard today, but of course I enjoyed the one teller I already knew the most, Kathryn Tucker Windham.
 A story, like a song, is better once you know what inspires it well.
 Mrs. Windham tells stories of a south where I grew up.
 She has known it longer.
 Her small town and her small town church were smaller than mine (a rare thing), but the sound was familiar just the same.
 Today she told a story of growing up in her church and the way she amused herself while sitting through sermons.
 It really took me back.
 I remember the musings that I wandered through as a child only half aware of the sermon.
 There were many similarities.
 We both knew a pair of sisters.
 In her church both were hard of hearing.
 In mine only one.
 We both knew who would sleep through the sermon.
 It is good to go home every now and then, and good to go with someone who’s been there in spirit.